chatox/networks-science-course/practicum/as02_distances_diameter.md

 ## 2.2.
 Draw in Cytoscape

-Draw this network Cytoscape using the attributes you just created for color/style and for labeling nodes.
+Draw this network Cytoscape using the `DistFromValjean` attribute as color or size, and `NewLabel` as the label for the nodes.

 # Part 3: compute diameter and effective diameter